 Through a systematic use of Neurofeedback and applied neuro-technologies, we retrain the brainwaves and develop new neural pathways to enable clients to have more adaptive brain functioning (making better decisions, feeling less anxious, focusing better, and feeling more at peace.)

-No. But it’s the closest that the treatment world has come to a magic bullet in the last 50 years.
+No. But it’s the closest that we have come to a magic bullet for addiction treatment in the last 50 years.
 Neurofeedback is the future of addiction treatment.

 ADD / ADHD